 As the tooling used to build modern software has grown increasingly complex, this lengthy list of components has become a broad attack surface.
 DevOps tools and infrastructure includes SCMs, build systems, package repositories, cloud providers, and more.
 Out of the box, these components are configured for release efficiency and velocity, not security.
 Complicating matters, these tools are often implemented outside the purview of security teams.
 Because of this, DevOps tooling could be compromised, as was the case with SolarWinds, especially if these tools are running default settings instead of being managed by consistent and rigorous security policies.

-Code tampering occurs when source code is altered or code is injected in a malicious way, such as weaponizing an application against its users.
-Code tampering can occur at any point in the development pipeline, and preventing it requires organizations to monitor all stages of the SDLC.
+Code tampering occurs when source code is altered or malicious code is injected, such as weaponizing an application against its users.
+Code tampering can occur at any point in the CI CD pipeline, and preventing it requires organizations to monitor all stages of the SDLC.
 Moreover, trends like everything as code and GitOps now store other things as code that can be tampered, including security policies, infrastructure templates, build rules, and more.
 This expands the potential attack surface for code tampering beyond feature code and enables attackers to compromise more of the SDLC.

 Insecure Coding Practices